debbie-israel/Terraform/README.md

 Goto AWS Console > EC2 > Instances.
 You'll see a new instance is running!<br> Now destroy it so that you don't have to pay for it: ```$ terraform destroy```<br> The instance will be terminated:![image](https://user-images.githubusercontent.com/56561804/204793855-5f9c1863-bf85-4302-9a70-8df12d5729da.png)
-If you want to have a looka t your terraform file run ```$ terraform plan``` and it'll show you what terraform is planning to do.
+If you want to have a looka t your terraform file run ```$ terraform plan``` and it'll show you what terraform is planning to do.<br>
 You can save the changes that terraform plans to change into the infrastructure with:<br>
 ```$ terraform plan -out file```<br>
 followed by:<br>
 ```$ terraform plan file```<br>
-It is a much safer way because the file contains the changes terraform plans to do into the infrastructure However, there's a shortcut you can use:<br>
+It is a much safer way because the file contains the changes terraform plans to do into the infrastructure.<br>
+However, there's a shortcut you can use:<br>
 ```$ terraform apply```<br>
 which does, simultaneously: <br>